loopwerk/loopwerk.io/content/articles/2026-03-25-alpine-ajax-django-revisited.md

 Trivial, but still a file you have to create and name.

+It's also harder to make sure that the template fragment has access to the context it needs when included into the big template via `{% include %}`, compared to `{% partialdef %}` and one single view always rendering it.

-More views and URL routes.
-Each action gets its own view class and its own `path()` entry.
+**More views and URL routes.** Each action gets its own view class and its own `path()` entry.
 For a page with likes, comments, and subscriptions, that's three or four extra views.

 But here's what I got in return: